 This is most evident when we look at our phones, computers, or television screens.
 We're constantly going in and out of light states of trance which are embedded in how we communicate and learn.
 They're useful when we relax, focus our attention, tell stories, work, and play.
 We experience trance and light forms of hypnosis everyday and can use this phenomenon to create changes in behavior and thinking.
 It is both art and science.
-It’s different in the brain of every person because every person’s brain is different.
-As the saying goes, "The mind is a wonderful tool and a terrible master."
+It is different in the brain of every person because every person’s brain is different.

 "My work with Dan was truly profound and wonderfully insightful.
 The lessons that came through were both refreshing and familiar, and we programmed them into my system in the present even more deeply.
 I was reminded that fear can serve us in allowing for quiet observation, and that I am responsible for turning it into love."

 --Founder of Therapy to Evolve, Romana Mukherjee LCSW

 The Center for Integrative Hypnosis.
 135 West 29th St. Suite 604.
 New York, NY 10001.
 Danielryancrt@gmail.com